 Businesses must be small, under 50 employees, and able to demonstrate they have seen a significant drop in income.
 The guidance for local authorities is here – https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/885011/local-authority-discretionary-grants-fund-guidance-local-government.pdf

 If you’re an employer, find out if you can use the Coronavirus Statutory Sick Pay Rebate Scheme to reclaim employees’ coronavirus-related Statutory Sick Pay (SSP).

-The online service you’ll use to reclaim Statutory Sick Pay (SSP) will be available from 26 May 2020.
+The online service you’ll use to reclaim Statutory Sick Pay (SSP) is now available.
 More info here: https://www.gov.uk/guidance/claim-back-statutory-sick-pay-paid-to-employees-due-to-coronavirus-covid-19

 Business Support in Scotland

 - a full year’s 100% non-domestic rates relief for retail, hospitality and tourism

 - £10,000 grants for small businesses in receipt of the Small Business Bonus Scheme or Rural Relief.
 This was extended to include those that hold one or more properties

 - £25,000 grants for hospitality, leisure and retail properties with a rateable value between £18,000 and £51,000

 - 1.6% relief for all properties, effectively freezing the poundage rate next year

 - £145m to protect self-employed people and viable micro and SME businesses in distress due to COVID.
 This consists of £34m for the Newly Self-Employed Hardship Fund, £20m for Creative, Tourism and Hospitality Enterprises Hardship Fund and £90m for Pivotal Enterprise Resilience Fund and £1m for Creative Scotland’s Bridging Bursaries.